-Let's take the bad tweet below, for example, from Republican Corey Stewart, who is currently running for Senate in Virginia: A little over 1,000 retweets, almost 3,000 likes, and over 22,000 replies:
+Let's take the bad tweet below, for example, from Republican Corey Stewart, who is currently running for Senate in Virginia: A little more than 1,000 retweets, almost 3,000 likes, and more than 22,000 replies:

-Originally, a tankie was someone who approves of Stalin's sending tanks into Hungary to crush resistance to Soviet communism.
-More generally, a tankie is someone who tends to support militant opposition to capitalism...
-Online, I often see people use tankie in a different way, to mean something like "a self-proclaimed communist who indulges in conspiracy theories and whose rhetoric is largely performative"...
-In both its original use and its peculiar online use, tankie is almost always used pejoratively.
+Originally, a tankie was someone who approves of Stalinist foreign policy, exemplified in the sending of tanks into Hungary to crush resistance to Soviet communism.
+More generally, a tankie is someone who tends to support militant opposition to capitalism… Online, I often see people use tankie in a different way, to mean something like "a self-proclaimed communist who indulges in conspiracy theories and whose rhetoric is largely performative"… In both its original use and its peculiar online use, tankie is almost always used pejoratively.
 Unfortunately, I think these two uses of the word end up suggesting that all hardline communists are conspiratorial and performative, which just isn't the case.

 Garland's rantings on that fateful December night consisted mostly of indecipherable gibberish: "OMG, that worked so well that the pièce de résistance was next: SNOWDEN!!!
 BOOYAH!
 THE BIG GAME!
 NSA!
 PRISM!
 SPASM!" read one tweet.
 "Bill Clinton spent most of his years pounding the living snot out of Hussein.
 Dude built anything funny lookin', in came the rockets," read another.